 By using Bitcoin as a treasury asset for MicroStrategy, Michael Saylor has managed to convert MSTR into a business that is essentially valued as a Bitcoin holding company.

-As of today MicroStrategy controls 158k BTC worth $4.68bn with MSTR’s market cap being about the same.
+As of today MicroStrategy controls 190k BTC worth about $9.8bn with MSTR’s market cap being about $12bn.

 But let’s dig deeper into the data and Michael Saylor’s strategy for MicroStrategy and Bitcoin.